Lackawanna Cut-Off: Heyday (1911–1958)

 The first revenue train to operate on the Cut-Off under the new timetable that went into effect at 12:01 a.m. on December 24, 1911, was No. 15, a westbound passenger train that passed through Port Morris Junction at about 3:36 a.m.
 Most long-distance trains that traversed the Old Road shifted to the Cut-Off, effectively downgrading the older line to secondary status.

 The Cut-Off was built to permit unrestricted speeds for passenger trains of 70 mph (heavier rail that was installed later allowed speeds to increase to 80 mph).
 Sidings were built at Slateford, Hainesburg, Johnsonburg, Greendell, Roseville, and Port Morris; about 25% of the route contained additional sidings.
 With upwards of 50 trains a day, towermen often ordered freight trains to take a siding or even be rerouted over the Old Road.
 As traffic decreased, Hainesburg, Johnsonburg and Roseville sidings were altered or removed.
 The remaining sidings remained in use until 1979.

 Roseville Tunnel posed occasional problems, especially during the winter with snow and ice buildup.
-Rockslides were a constant threat west of the tunnel.
+Rockslides were a constant threat west of the tunnel, in Colby Cut.
 In recognition of this, a detector fence was installed west of Roseville Tunnel in 1950 to change trackside signals to red if rocks fell.
 The most serious rockslide to ever occur on the line, however, would take place within Armstrong Cut (just west of Johnsonburg) in 1941, closing the line for nearly a month, and causing trains to be rerouted via the Old Road.
 The north side of Armstrong Cut was trimmed back to prevent further rockslides.